WEEE-Open/weeelab/README.md

   `login`  : Sign in to the lab.
   `logout` : Sign out from the lab.
   `show`   : Obtain status informations.
+  `stats`  : Compute stats for a user or for all users.

   Available infos:
       `log` : Show log file.